Temporal Routing in Static Networks: The Schedule Completion Problem: Hardness of Constrained TEDSC

 This concludes the proof for $\lifeTEDSC$.
-To see that this reduction also works for $\lenTEDSC$, observe that any walk covering two demands needs to move at every time step as it can otherwise not reach a second demand.
+To prove that this reduction also works for $\lenTEDSC$, observe that any walk covering two demands needs to move at every time step, as it can otherwise not reach a second demand.
 Thus, any feasible solution to the $\lenTEDSC$ instance is also a $\lifeTEDSC$ solution and thus implies a $\TSAT$ solution. \end{proof}

-By tracking the size of the parameters, the above reduction yields a lower bound based on ETH:
+By tracking the size of the parameters, the above reduction yields a conditional lower bound based on ETH.

 \begin{corollary} Unless ETH fails, there is no algorithm that solves $\lenTEDSC$ or $\lifeTEDSC$ in $2^{o(n+m+k+\cardinality D)}$ time. \end{corollary} \begin{proof} First, modifying the instance according to \Cref{thm:sat-var-occ-equal} increases the size of the formula only linearly.
 Then, for every variable and clause of the given formula $\varphi$, a constant number of vertices, edges, walks, and demands are added to the $\lenTEDSC$ or $\lifeTEDSC$ instance.
-Therefore any algorithm in the desired time contradicts \Cref{thm:eth-nm}. \end{proof}
+Therefore, if an algorithm exists that solves $\lenTEDSC$ or $\lifeTEDSC$ in the desired time, we can solve $\TSAT$ in sub-exponential time, which contradicts \cref{thm:eth-nm}. \end{proof}